-Score 1 (maybe one or more of the following 2 3 4 High 5 No financial impact Minimal financial impact High financial impact on the scheme Very high financial impact on the scheme Impact Affect benefits at individual member level Affects several individual Specific category of members affected (e.g. active, deferred, pensioner) Affects more than one category of membership Affects entire membership No impact on Trustee reputation small groups of under the spotlight at local Major reputation issue for the trustee (e.g. national press) Trustees pursued in the Courts Likelihood Very unlikely that risk will occur Unlikely that risk will occur Likely that risk may occur Very likely that risk will occur
+Score 1 (maybe one or more of the following 2 3 4 High 5 No financial impact Minimal financial impact Financial impact on the scheme High financial impact on the scheme Very high financial impact on the scheme Impact Affects several individual Specific category of members affected (e.g. active, deferred, pensioner) Affects more than one category of membership Affects entire membership No impact on Trustee reputation small groups of Major reputation issue for the trustee (e.g. national press) Trustees pursued in the Courts Likelihood Very unlikely that risk will occur Risk may occur Likely that risk may occur Very likely that risk will occur